HaireLab/lejos-al-desierto/README.md

 Study area boundary for the three ecoregions was derived from two sources: 1) Terrestrial Ecoregions: Level III http://www.cec.org/north-american-environmental-atlas/terrestrial-ecoregions-level-iii/ and 2) original Sky Island polygons available here: https://skyisland.maps.arcgis.com/home/item.html?id=6797fbaf9e524cae836925c5de6a186a

-## Part 1.
-Explorations: identifying gaps in previous samples with regard to climate and fire history.

-List files...

-## Part 2.
-First pass at random selection of field site locations, dividing the region into New Mexico sites, northern Arizona sites, and sites in the Madrean Sky Islands.

-List files...

-## Part 3.
-Use the random selection of locations to create a spatially balanced sample.

-List files...